 Death and taxes are said to be inevitable.
 To that, I would add that accidents from falls in the home or vehicle impacts, though frequent, are risks that can be reduced by always being fully present and aware of one’s surroundings.

 There is a theory of physical activity called “use it or lose it”.
 (Google it.)
 There is the fact that active elders live longer.
 People who have less anxiety tend to live longer.
-Take frequent breaks from extra worry and concerns of the future by living in the present and appreciating every moment.
+Take frequent breaks from extra worry and concerns about the future by living in the present and appreciating every moment.
 One way to ratchet down the worry about the future is to actually prepare for the inevitable or the likely events that could happen, which is what estate planning is all about.

 In the end, we are responsible for our own well-being.
 It is important to take the necessary measures to ensure a healthier life which in turn, can lead to a longer life.
 As my Mom and the Bible says: “There is a time for everything.”
 When the time comes to worry less about your present by planning your future, we will be here to help.
 Don’t let a fall or the winter of your life sneak up on you unprepared.